-Equatorial spread F/plasma bubble irregularities (ESF) development occurs under unique electrodynamical conditions of the ionosphere near sunset.
-The rapid uplift of the evening equatorial F layer is driven by an enhancement in the eastward electric field, widely known as the prereversal electric field enhancement (PRE), that arises from the dominating role of an F layer dynamo.
-The bottomside positive gradient region of the rapidly rising F layer becomes unstable to density perturbations leading to the growth of plasma depleted flux tubes/ plasma bubbles.
-A widely recognized fact is that the plasma bubbles are basically driven by the Rayleigh-Taylor interchange instability mechanism, operating on a "seed perturbation" at the bottomside density gradient region, and the lower density plasma of the F layer bottomside rises to the topside ionosphere in field aligned structures, under the action of strong polarization electric fields of the developing bubbles, as inferred directly or indirectly from measurements by different techniques (Hanson and Sanatani, 1973; Woodman and La Hoz, 1976; Tsunoda, 1981; Abdu et al., 1983a; Kelley, 1989; Fejer et al., 1999).
-The steep density gradient regions of the developing bubbles being conducive to the growth of secondary instabilities leads to a cascading process resulting in the formation of a wide spectrum of irregularities with scales sizes ranging from tens of centimeters to tens of kilometers (Haerendel et al., 1992).
-Thus in a flux tube aligned configuration the ESF structures extend in latitude depending upon their vertical growth/development above the dip equator.
-Based on the presently known theoretical and model simulation studies (for example, Zalesak et al., 1982; Sultan, 1996; Keskinen et al., 2003; see also, Abdu, 2001 for a review) the following interdependent factors of the ambient ionosphere-thermosphere system control such vertical growth: (1) the evening F layer height and the vertical plasma drift due to the prereversal electric field enhancement - PRE (Farley et al., 1970; Abdu et al., 1983b; Fejer et al., 1999) that are controlled by the thermospheric zonal wind (eastward in the evening) and the longitudinal/local time gradient in the integrated E layer conductivity near sunset (Rishbeth, 1971; Heelis et al., 1974), (2) development of a steep density gradient at the F layer bottomside where instability is initiated by seed perturbations (widely believed to be arising from gravity waves, see, for example, Fritts et al., 2008; Abdu et al., 2008), (3) the integrated Pedersen conductivity of the unstable flux tube which is controlled by thermospheric meridional/transequatorial winds, represented also by the symmetry/asymmetry conditions of the equatorial ionization anomaly (EIA) as proposed by Maruyama, (1988) and observationally investigated by various authors (e. g Valladares et al., 2001; Mendillo et al., 2001; Abdu et al., 2006b; Saito and Maruyama, 2006, Thampi et al., 2006).
-Sekar and Raghavarao (1995) have shown that the topside bubble growth and the zonal and vertical extents are dependent also on the background plasma densities and hence on the topside density gradients.
-The possible influence of a meridional wind from ETWA - Equatorial Temperature and Wind Anomaly- in the development of bottomside spread F has been discussed by Devasia et al. (2002) and Jyoti et al. (2004).
-The post sunset ESF occurrence is known to undergo variabilities at short-, day-to-day-, medium- and long- term scales.
-The longterm variation pattern is known to depend largely on the solar flux intensity.
-Its seasonal variation which is longitude dependent is understood in terms of the solar declination and the alignment of the solar terminator with magnetic meridian, i.e., the longitude dependent magnetic declination angle (Abdu et al., 1981b; Tsunoda, 1985; Kil and Heelis, 1998; Burke et al., 2004; Su et al., 2008).
+techniques [Hanson and Sanatani, 1973; Woodman and LaHoz, 1976; Tsunoda, 1981; Abdu et al., 1983a; Kelley, 1989; Fejer et al., 1999].
+The steep density gradient regions of the developing bubbles being conducive to the growth of secondary instabilities leads to a cascading process resulting in the formation of a wide spectrum of irregularities with scales sizes ranging from tens of centimeters to tens of kilometers [Haerendel et al., 1992].
+Thus in a flux tubealigned configuration the ESF structures extend in latitude depending upon their vertical growth/development above the dip equator.
+On the basis of the presently known theoretical and model simulation studies [e.g., Zalesak et al., 1982; Sultan, 1996; Keskinen et al., 2003] (see also Abdu [2001] for a review) the following interdependent factors of the ambient ionosphere-thermosphere system control such vertical growth: (1) the evening F layer height and the vertical plasma drift due to the prereversal electric field enhancement (PRE) [Farley et al., 1970; Abdu et al., 1983b; Fejer et al., 1999] that are controlled by the thermospheric zonal wind (eastward in the evening) and the longitudinal/ local time gradient in the integrated E layer conductivity near sunset [Rishbeth, 1971; Heelis et al., 1974], (2) development of a steep density gradient at the F layer bottomside where instability is initiated by seed perturbations (widely believed to be arising from gravity waves [see, e.g., Fritts et al., 2008; Abdu et al., 2009]), (3) the integrated Pedersen conductivity of the unstable flux tube which is controlled by thermospheric meridional/transequatorial winds, represented also by the symmetry/asymmetry conditions of the equatorial ionization anomaly (EIA) as proposed by Maruyama [1988] and observationally investigated by various authors [e.g., Valladares et al., 2001; Mendillo et al., 2001; Abdu et al., 2006b; Saito and Maruyama, 2006; Thampi et al., 2006].
+Sekar and Raghavarao [1995] have shown that the topside bubble growth and the zonal and vertical extents are dependent also on the background plasma densities and hence on the topside density gradients.
+The possible influence of a meridional wind from Equatorial Temperature and Wind Anomaly (ETWA) in the development of bottomside spread F has been discussed by Devasia et al. [2002] and Jyoti et al. [2004].
+The postsunset ESF occurrence is known to undergo variabilities at shortterm, day-to-day, medium-term and long-term scales.
+The long-term variation pattern is known to depend largely on the solar flux intensity.
+Its seasonal variation which is longitude dependent is understood in terms of the solar declination and the alignment of the solar terminator with magnetic meridian, i.e., the longitude-dependent magnetic declination angle [Abdu et al., 1981b; Tsunoda, 1985; Kil and Heelis, 1998; Burke et al., 2004; Su et al., 2008].